rohitrb2003/Hacktoberfest/README.md

 # Hacktoberfest
-Contribution stsrts from 1 - oct. - 2022.
+Contribution starts from 1 - oct. - 2022.